lhaase3/GET_server/README.md

 This is a simple **multithreaded TCP server** written in **C** that handles **HTTP GET requests**.
 It serves static files from the `www/` directory and supports **basic error handling**.

+It is a multithreaded server that I built.
+Connecting through netcat or localhost a user can use GET to request different kinds of files and the server will respond with a header and the file content.
+The headers include status codes (ex 200, 404, 400...), content length, and content type.

 ---

 ## **Features**